 Empty homes do not generate rental income and we therefore aim to minimise the time between a tenancy ending and a new tenant moving in.
-Our benchmark target is 18 days to relet a void property and 0.80% void rent loss as a result of empty homes.
-Most of our properties are in high demand and this year performance in allocating void properties was recorded at 16 days, which remains below our internal benchmark target.
-During 2018/19 we allocated 70 properties, which included two new property acquisitions leaving our housing stock total at 967 properties.
+Our benchmark target is 18 days to relet a void property and 0.51% void rent loss as a result of empty homes.
+Most of our properties are in high demand and this year performance in allocating void properties was recorded at the benchmark target.
+During 2019/20 we allocated 60 properties, which included three new property acquisitions leaving our housing stock total at 969 properties.